Mohammadbinshahid/-School_District_Analysis.-/README.md

 1. The overall passing rate for Thomas High School changed from 90.94% to 90.63%
 2. Data at the grade level will now show as "NaN" in reports for the 9th grade students at Thomas High School
 3. Math, reading and overall average for THS saw a shift
-4. Overall changes seem insignificant at a broaded level but may be significant when drilling down to a more granular level of data.
+4. Overall changes seem insignificant at a broader level but may be significant when drilling down to a more granular level of data.